ljstaib/news-analyzer/README.md

 - NLP continued (5/2)
   - Edited analysis page
   - Finished implementing summarization of inputted text (8 sentences)
+- A user can now reset their password using the interface (5/3)
+  - Created "resetpass.html"
+  - Checks if passwords match, if password is from 8-256 characters, if user exists

 # HW2 Status - HW2
 Phase 1: Completed.
 Stub-API modules for Phase 1 are in their respective .py files.
 I also have psuedocode in newsanalyzer_pseudocode.txt.